GS Mouthpieces

 The GS New York delivers on that goal!
 People just love to play this mouthpiece.
 The reviews and emails I receive have been so encouraging to keep this going long-term.

 How does it play?
 It’s slightly brighter than some NY Meyers, and a little warmer than a NYUSA.
+Balanced and easy low register and altissimo.
 Compared to a typical modern Meyer the GS NY will be much more free blowing, less resistant, and will have better projection and sparkle.
 You can get a Cannonball / Phil Woods vibe going with less effort than on a typical modern Meyer for sure.

 Each GS New York is carefully hand faced, including flattening the table, and measuring the facing curve at ten points plus the tip, so you can be sure that the one you get will be just as good as the one that I play personally.
-If i make a mistake in facing, that mouthpiece does not go out the door.
+If I make a mistake in facing, that mouthpiece doesn’t get sold.
+Every one that goes out the door measures just how it should.
+Since the table is flat, consider scraping your reed after soaking for the best results.
+That one tip changes lots of players’ lives, so I thought I’d highlight it here.

-I’ve been about a week behind on hand facing lately, because of high demand.
+Due to high demand, I’ve been about a week behind on hand facing lately.
 But I’ll ship your mouthpiece quickly to make up for that.
-At $199 including complete hand facing, for a really good copy of a really good NY Meyer, it’s pretty hard to beat.

 • GS RESO C Melody Saxophone Mouthpiece – Best Ever!